Bzcasper/short-video-maker/README.md

 - Background video search and selection via Pexels
 - Background music with genre/mood selection
 - Serve as both REST API and Model Context Protocol (MCP) server
+- Multi-language support for voiceovers and captions
+- Square video support for platforms like Instagram
+- AI-powered features for caption enhancement using Cloudflare Workers AI
+- Performance optimizations for rendering with adaptive settings
+- Enhanced UI with real-time feedback and social sharing options
+- Community-driven asset library for music and visuals
+- Accessibility features including ARIA labels and keyboard navigation

 # How It Works